Nadal off Triple Crown trail after injury at Santa Anita

-LOS ANGELES (AP) — Nadal, one of trainer Bob Baffert’s early favorites for the Triple Crown, injured his ankle after a workout at Santa Anita on Thursday and is out of contention for the series.
+LOS ANGELES (AP) — Nadal, one of trainer Bob Baffert’s early favorites for the rescheduled Triple Crown, injured his ankle after a workout at Santa Anita on Thursday and is out of contention for the series.

 The 3-year-old colt suffered a left front condylar fracture, Baffert said in a phone interview.
 It was diagnosed after Nadal completed a half-mile workout in 48.80 seconds.
 He had surgery during which two screws were inserted in his ankle at the track’s equine hospital.